 Although we usually leave these settings disabled during testing, you should adjust the settings in the Motion tab to your liking, as different people prefer different levels of motion interpolation.
 If you want to enable motion interpolation, set motionflow to 'custom,' and adjust the smoothness slider.
 Most of these settings will need to be adjusted depending on the specific content you are watching.

-The clearness slider adjusts the X950G's black frame insertion (BFI) feature, and setting the slider to '1' activates the X950G's X-Motion Clarity feature.
+The clearness slider adjusts the X950G's X-Motion Clarity feature.
 We recommend this setting if you want clear motion, without sacrificing as much brightness.

 The Sony X950G is able to remove judder from all sources, but some additional settings are required for some content.
 For a native 24p signal, like from a Blu-ray player, no additional motion settings are required.
 To remove judder from external 60p/60i sources, like a cable box, or for the native apps, set motionflow to 'Custom,' set both the smoothness and clearness sliders to 'Min,' and set CineMotion to 'Auto.'